Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • High-mercury fish (still limit during breastfeeding)

-• Foods that seem to bother your baby (sometimes dairy, spicy foods, or other foods cause fussiness—very individual)
+• Foods that seem to bother your baby (sometimes dairy, spicy foods, or others cause fussiness—very individual)

 Postpartum Recovery